Stock market today: Wall Street's lull stretches to a second day as indexes finish mixed

 Shopify tumbled 18.6% despite reporting better profit and revenue for the latest quarter than analysts expected.
 The company, which helps businesses sell things online, said its revenue growth would likely slow this quarter and that it would likely make less profit off each $1 in revenue.

 Match Group sank 5.4% despite topping profit expectations.
-The company behind Tinder, Hinge and other apps for connecting people with each other gave a forecast for revenue in the current quarter that fell short of analysts'.
+The company behind Tinder, Hinge and other apps for connecting people with each other gave a forecast for revenue in the current quarter that fell short of what analysts were expecting.
 It said its efforts to make Tinder better for women and Gen Z customers in particular have hurt some performance measurements in the short term.

 Intel fell 2.2% after saying the U.S. Commerce Department revoked licenses for exports to a Chinese customer.
 That could cause its revenue for the current quarter to fall below the midpoint of the forecasted range it had earlier given.